dskinner/damsel/README.md

 ### Filters

 There is basic support for filters (still undergoing testing).
+A filter in damsel is just another way of calling a function while also preserving indention of the inner content lines making this suitable for parsing other indention based markup.

 ```
 %html